abv-solutions/abv-solutions/README.md

 My expertise lies in the development of web-based and desktop applications that provide solutions at both the product development and production level.

+Every project is unique and requires a perfectly tailored solution.
+This demands great focus on details, exactly the quality that sets me apart in this industry.
+Nothing standard or common takes place in my work, nor any specific style as I adapt according to every requirement.

 I am an overachiever focused on constant improvement.
 Whatever the problem, I always find the most innovative solutions.
 I see every task as a new challenge and take pride in my ability to deliver the best results with passion and complete dedication.

 # Stats